GLeaM, Girls Leading through Mathematics, seeks to empower girls through the creative, logical and limitless art of mathematics.

-The great mathematician Maryam Mirzakhani's family often described the way she worked as "painting," as she crouched on the floor drawing on large sheets of paper.
-Mirzakhani was the first woman to win the Fields Medal, a prestigious award that is the equivalent of the Nobel Prize for math.
+The great mathematician Maryam Mirzakhani's family often described her work as "painting," as she crouched on the floor drawing on large sheets of paper.
+Mirzakhani was the first woman to win the Fields Medal, a prestigious award that is often equated with the Nobel Prize for math.
 She was a major advocate for women in mathematics, and she died in 2017 of breast cancer.
-The paintbrush is a symbol of her, but also of the beauty of mathematics, closely intertwined with art in the way ideas transition marvelously into one another.
+The paintbrush is a symbol of Mirzakhani, but also of the beauty of mathematics, closely intertwined with art in the way ideas transition marvelously into one another.
 Around the paintbrush is a fractal, the Sierpinski triangle, one of the most beautiful aspects of math, reminding us to pursue seemingly impossible dreams in surprising fractional dimensions.

 “Pure mathematics is, in its way, the poetry of logical ideas.”

 Right: Another work of M. C. Escher, entitled "The Waterfall"